So it's become apparent that there's something wrong with modern morality.

 And so you end up where you have to now put this new leader under the microscope and scrutinize her a little bit.

-And I do have to read some of this just because it is.
+The book was reportedly pulled from circulation after just two months due to complaints, and I do have to read some of this just because it is.

-Wait, wait, so the the the way you describe it, I don't see the much of a I don't see what the issue is, because you want to see how everyone got into power.
+I don't see what the issue is, because you want to see how everyone got into power.

 Yes.

-So what's the issue with the I don't disagree with you, Stellias.
+I don't disagree with you, Stelius.

-Yes, but based on what you said.
+Just based on what you said.

-Well, what it is is it's a game that we here in the West are very familiar with by now, aren't we?
+Well, what it is, is it's a game that we here in the West are very familiar with by now, aren't we?

 Which is just simple word association.